Mahesh100/Spring-Java-Framwork/README.md

 -In Spring MVC, the @RequestParam annotation is used to read the form data and bind it automatically to the parameter present in the provided method.
 -So, it ignores the requirement of HttpServletRequest object to read the provided data.
+- @RequestParam is used to extract the data found in query parameters.